P4R7/Upstac-assignment/README.md

 # Upstac-assignment
-this is an assignment question for week 3
+this is an assignment question for week 3 \n

 Goal of this Assignment
 Through working on this assignment, you will get a chance to experience the actual development of a complete module of a software product.
 By the end of this assignment, you will have contributed in writing APIs for the UPSTAC application!